Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Monte Carlo Data

-\paragraph{10-dimensional toy model} For the toy model we assume a stationary particle with mass $M$ decaying into two particles with masses $m_1$ and $m_2$ and calculate their momentum 4-vectors by sampling $m_1$, $m_2$, $\theta$ and $\phi$ from uniform distributions $10^6$ times.
-The components of the model that are learned with the generative models are the energies $E_1$, $E_2$ of the daughter particles, the phase space components $p_x$, $p_y$, $p_z$ for each particle and their masses $m_1$ and $m_2$.
-This introduces a degeneracy with the goal of checking whether the generative models learn the relativistic dispersion relations \beq E^2-p^2-m^2=0.\eeq \\
+For the toy model we assume a stationary particle with mass $M$ decaying into two particles with masses $m_1$ and $m_2$ and calculate their momentum 4-vectors by sampling $m_1$, $m_2$, $\theta$ and $\phi$ from uniform distributions $10^6$ times. $\theta$ and $\phi$ are the polar and azimuthal angle of the direction into which particle 1 travels: \beq \theta = \arccos{\frac{p_z}{\sqrt{p_x^2+p_y^2+p_z^2}}}\, , \, \phi = \arctan{\frac{p_y}{p_x}}. \eeq These angles and momentum conservation fix the direction of particle 2.
+The quantities of the model that are used as training data for the generative models are the energies $E_1$, $E_2$ of the daughter particles, the phase space components $p_x$, $p_y$, $p_z$ for each particle and their masses $m_1$ and $m_2$.
+This introduces a degeneracy with the goal of checking whether the generative models learn the relativistic dispersion relations \beq E^2-\mathbf{p}^2-m^2=0.\eeq

-\paragraph{16-dimensional $e^+e^-\to Z \to l^+l^-$}
+\subsection{16-dimensional $e^+e^-\to Z \to l^+l^-$}